evkx/evkx.github.io/content/models/fiat/600e/600e/_index.md

 {{< sitefiguresized thumb="models/fiat/600e/600e/screens_1_st.jpg" title="Fiat 600e" width="3000" height="2001"  >}}

-A head-up display is an standard system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

 One type of sound system is available for the Fiat 600e.
 With the , you get NULL speakers with a max system output of  watts.

-In addition, with the optional in-car navigation system, you get the help you need to find your destination.
+In addition, with the an optional in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Fiat 600e supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-A connections as standard.
 ## Lights